How to get your Spanish NIE in 5 easy steps

 Tips: Prepare all your paperwork in advance, don’t forget your passport and be very positive.
 Also:

-- If at all possible, speak some Spanish
+- If at all possible, speak some Spanish.
+Don’t expect anyone there to speak a word of English.

 - Stay open minded and positive